 • The board of directors has overall responsibility for ensuring this policy complies with our legal and ethical obligations, and that all those under our control comply with it

-• The Group Quality Manager has primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it, and auditing internal control systems and procedures to ensure they are effective in countering modern slavery
+• The HR Manager has primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it, and auditing internal control systems and procedures to ensure they are effective in countering modern slavery

 • Management at all levels are responsible for ensuring those reporting to them understand and comply with this policy and are given adequate and regular training on it and the issue of modern slavery in supply chains

 • You are invited to comment on this policy and suggest ways in which it might be improved.
-Comments, suggestions and queries are encouraged and should be addressed to the Group Quality Manager
+Comments, suggestions and queries are encouraged and should be addressed to the HR Manager

 COMPLIANCE WITH THE POLICY